Content Design

 Context

+Thrive Out Loud is a Tech Fleet project.
 Tech Fleet is a not-for-profit dedicated to creating opportunities for people to gain real-world tech experience.
 They partner with other not-for-profits seeking tech solutions and put together teams of volunteers to deliver them.
+I joined Thrive Out Loud during the project’s fourth phase.

-Background
+Project Background

 An image of one of the onboarding questions.
 Text onscreen reads "What is your gender identity?
 Your gender identity will be displayed on your profile to help mentees with similar identities find you.
 We won't share your personal information with anyone else."